MarkD833/RCBUS-68xxx/boards/68000_SIO_Board/README.md

 ## Power
 The complete RCBus system can be powered from the 5V pin of one of the USB-TTL serial connectors by fitting a jumper in place on the appropriate pins of J3 or J6.

 Note that there is a current limit of 500mA - imposed by the host system USB hardware - when the system is powered this way.
-It is relatively easy to exceed this limit once several boards are in use.
-I power my system from an external 5V supply connected to the RCBus backplane instead.
+It is relatively easy to exceed this limit once several boards are in use and I recommend that the system be powered from an external 5V supply connected to the RCBus backplane instead.

 # Board Assembly
 Assembly of the board should be fairly straightforward.
 There are no surface mount devices to deal with.